 - Cauliflower, Carrots, and Garlic

-- Roasted Broccoli and Carrots
+- Broccoli and Carrots

-- Brussels Sprouts and Sweet Potatoes
+- Brussels Sprouts with Bacon and Parmesan

-- Red Onion and Butternut Squash
+- Red onion and butternut squash

-- Bell Peppers and Diced Zucchini
+- Bell peppers and zucchini

 Serving Suggestions